 Comprehensive Resource Center for the Military Justice Improvement Act

 The carefully crafted Military Justice Improvement Act (MJIA) S.1752, moves the decision whether to prosecute any crime punishable by one year or more in confinement to independent, trained, professional military prosecutors, with the exception of crimes that are uniquely military in nature, such as disobeying orders or going Absent Without Leave.
 The decision whether to prosecute 37 serious crimes uniquely military in nature, plus all crimes punishable by less than one year of confinement, would remain within the chain of command.
-The Military Justice Improvement Act will be offered as a standalone bill on the Senate floor in the coming weeks.

 According to the FY2012 SAPRO report released earlier this year by the Defense Department:

 An estimated 26,000 cases of unwanted sexual contact and sexual assaults occurred in FY2012, a 37% increase from FY2011.

 25% of women and 27% of men who received unwanted sexual contact indicated the offender was someone in their military chain of command.

 50% of female victims stated they did not report the crime because they believed that nothing would be done with their report.

 Of the 3,374 total reports in 2012, only 2,558 reports were unrestricted, which means they were actionable.
 Of those unrestricted reports, 27 percent were for rape, 35 percent were for abusive and wrongful sexual contact, and 28 percent were for aggravated sexual assault and sexual assault.
 The remaining cases were for aggravated sexual contact, nonconsensual sodomy, indecent assault and attempts to commit those offenses.